zabbix/ansible-collection/plugins/README.md

 Proxy group module
 ------------
 ## Proxy group module overview:
-This module provides functionality to create, update, and delete proxy group in Zabbix.
+This module provides the functionality to create, update, and delete a proxy group in Zabbix.
 If the specified proxy group already exists, its settings will be updated based on the provided input parameters.
 Only the specified settings will be updated, while any settings not included in the task will remain unchanged.
 Supported only for Zabbix versions above 7.0.

 ## Proxy group module parameters:
 <table>